-- 1. Over 90% of U.S. soybean producers participate in the U.S. Farm Program and are subject to audit.
-For the last four years, an average of 22,000 audits5 occurred annually. - 2.
-Annual internal audit is conducted by producers. - 3.
-Third-Party Independent Audits of Producers are performed to ensure the accuracy of internal audits made by producers.
-Third-party audits are conducted annually by the U.S. Department of Agriculture's (USDA) Natural Resources Conservation Service with technical staff in over 2,500 offices across the Nation.
+- 1. Over 99%5 of U.S. soybean acreage participates in the U.S. Farm Program and is subject to audit.
+For the last eight years, an average of 21,6096 Compliance Status Reviews occurred annually. - 2.
+An annual internal audit is conducted by producers and filed with the U.S. Department of Agriculture. - 3.
+Third-party independent audits of producers are performed to ensure the accuracy of internal audits made by producers.
+Third-party audits are conducted annually by the U.S. Department of Agriculture's (USDA) Natural Resources Conservation Service (NRCS) which has technical staff in over 2,500 offices across the Nation.